Pfc. Wayne T. Buggs

 Wayne was held at Bilibid Prison for 11 days.
 On July 4, 1944, he was taken back to the Port Area of Manila and boarded onto the Canadian Inventor.
 The ship sailed the same day for Formosa.
 After stops at Takao and Keelung, Formosa, the ship sailed to Naha, Okinawa.
 It arrived at Moji, Japan on September 1st.

 In Japan, Wayne was held as a POW at Nagoya #5B.
 The POWs in the camp were used to manufacture sulfuric acid.
-It was from this camp that he was liberated at the end of the war.
+It was from this camp that he was liberated at the end of the war and returned to the Philippines.
+He sailed for the United States on the U.S.S.
+Gospar arriving at Seattle, Washington, on October 12, 1945.
 He was discharged from the army on March 19, 1946.